qorix-group/process_description/process/folder_templates/features/feature_name/requirements/chklst_req_inspection.rst

         -
         -
       * - REQ_03_01
-        - For stakeholder requirements: Is the *rationale* correct?
-        - Rationales explain why the top level requirements were created.
-Do those cover the requirement?
-        -
-        -
-        -
-      * - REQ_03_02
         - Is the *linkage to the parent requirement* correct?
         - Linkage to correct levels and ASIL attributes is checked automatically, but it needs checking if the child requirement implements (at least) a part of the parent requirement.
         -